-- Operational activities exceedances over the noise emission criteria are expected at some residential receivers.
-Recommendations include: - Schedule on-site waste collection for day period only (7 am 6 pm) - Limiting any use of speakers for the gathering space, such that noise emissions do not exceed that criteria at the boundary.
+- Operational activities operational activities include the car park, truck movements, mechanical plant, ceremonial space, play area and outdoor areas.
+Exceedances over the noise emission criteria are expected at some residential receivers.
+Recommendations include: - o Schedule on-site waste collection for day period only (7 am - 6 pm) - Limiting any use of speakers for the gathering space, such that noise emissions do not exceed that criteria at the boundary.
 It is recommended that an assessment is undertaken at detailed design when details of speaker use and type are known - Installation of acoustically rated boundary fences is recommended on parts of the western and eastern boundary.

-See Section 3.3.3.1 for details.
+See Section 3.3 for details.

-- Building services equipment an assessment of noise emissions from the mechanical and building services equipment should be undertaken at detailed design stage to ensure cumulative noise does not exceed the project specific criteria at the nearest affected receivers.
-Noise generating equipment shall be located minimum 3m from any bedroom windows as required by Shoalhaven DCP.
-Details in Section 3.3.4. - Maximum noise levels / sleep disturbance maximum noise level events are not predicted to exceed 60 dBA externally therefore sleep disturbance is not anticipated.
-Details in Section 3.3.5. - Road traffic noise vehicular noise impacts upon the surrounding road network were assessed.
-Results indicate that no impacts from generated traffic due to the development.
+- Maximum noise levels / sleep disturbance maximum noise level events are not predicted to exceed 60 dBA externally therefore sleep disturbance is not anticipated.
+Details in Section 3.3.4. - Road traffic noise vehicular noise impacts upon the surrounding road network were assessed.
+Results indicate that no impacts from generated traffic due to the development. - Birthing space noise noise from the birthing space is not classified as industrial noise, hence a separate assessment was undertaken.
+The predicted noise levels from birthing spaces were considered acceptable, provided that the windows have limited opening areas.
+Details in Section 3.3.5.